openremote/documentation/docs/user-guide/agents-protocols/lora.md

 # LoRa

 OpenRemote supports LoRa integration.
-You can connect OpenRemote to the most popular LoRa network servers (eg. ChirpStack and TTN), using their documented APIs.
+You can connect OpenRemote to the most popular LoRa network servers (e.g. ChirpStack and TTN), using their documented APIs.
 As example we have worked out this [Tutorial: connecting to LoRaWAN sensor data from Chirpstack](../../tutorials/receive-lorawan-sensor-data-from-chirpstack.md).

 ## Proof of concept for LoRa mesh network for GPS trackers